Florida State's four-player quarterback battle takes center stage Saturday at 2 p.m. inside Doak Campbell Stadium.

 The Dawsey File

-Lawrence Dawsey is in his sixth season on the Florida State staff and his third season as the Seminoles' passing game coordinator and receivers coach.
+Lawrence Dawsey enters his seventh season on the Florida State staff and his fourth season as the Seminoles' passing game coordinator and receivers coach.

 In 2009, Dawsey tutored Rod Owens and Reed who became the first pair of Seminole receivers to collect at least 60 receptions each in the same season since 1995.
 Owens (61) and Reed (60) joined the prolific `95 tandem of Andre Cooper (71) and E.G. Green (60) as the only duos to match that standard in program history.
 Five Seminoles in 2009 - Owens, Reed, Jarmon Fortson (45), Taiwan Easterling (35) and Richard Goodman (27) - caught at least 20 passes.
 FSU had not had five receivers with 20 or more catches since the 1992 season.